julioct/julioct.github.io/_posts/2024-05-25-Securing-Aspnet-Core-Applications-With-OIDC-And-Microsoft-Entra-ID.md

     .AllowAnonymous();
 ```

-That endpoint will be invoked by an anchor tag in some of the Blazor components.
+That endpoint will be invoked by an anchor tag in the Blazor Login component.
 Something like this:

 ```html
 <a href="authentication/login" class="btn btn-warning">Login</a>